ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 1. Up to 20 channels, out of a predefined variable selection, can be chosen and displayed.

-	If other variables than the predefined ones are necessary, just change them in the ipc_ARM.c of the R5 processor.
+	If other variables than the predefined ones are necessary, just change them in the ipc_ARM.c of the R5 processor (see Customizing).

-    Do not forget to press the ``sendSelectData (all)`` button always if you want to change them!
+    Do not forget to press the ``sendSelectData (all)`` button always after selecting signals from the drop-down menus if you want to change them!

 #.
 Each channel can have a specific scale factor and an offset.

 	The scale factor is comparable to the scale factor of an oscilloscope.
 It changes the value per grid unit.

-    Do not forget to press the ``CHx`` button below the ``Set Scaling`` if you want to change the scaling!
+    Do not forget to press the ``CHx`` button in the ``Set Scaling`` column if you want to change the scaling!
 Scaling can also be adjusted by clicking the ``+`` and ``-`` buttons.

 	For setting offsets to the channels, type the offset value into the proper field and press the ``CHx`` button of the respective channel.
 The ``Scale All`` and ``Offset All`` buttons will update the respective settings for all 20 channels.

 #.
 SlowData Logger

 	As the name intends, this tool logs slow data into a log file.
 The logger needs a milliseconds timer sent from the R5 somewhere in slow data table in order to work.
-This timer variable has to be named ``JSSD_FLOAT_Milliseconds`` (exist by default).
+This timer variable has to be named ``JSSD_FLOAT_Milliseconds`` (exists by default).
 	The logger logs the variables that are selected for beeing displayed in the receive_field's.
 See section ``Customizing``.

 	a.
 Press ``CREATE LOGFILE``